By David Joel Miller.

 3. Making lots of money is not being a father.

 Lots of us men fell for this one.
-We thought that working real hard, making money so our kids, maybe even our families, had what they wanted was what being a father was all about.
+We thought that working really hard, making money so our kids, maybe even our families, had what they wanted was what being a father was all about.

 I repeatedly hear from fathers who worked long hours, two even three jobs and now their children resent them for never being there.
 You can’t buy their love.
 And do you really want your children thinking that your and their love is for sale?